MartinThoma/MartinThoma.github.io/_posts/2012-12-01-profiling-c-programs.md

 {% highlight bash %}kcachegrind callgrind.out.4846{% endhighlight %}

 You can also create a call-graph:
-{% caption align="aligncenter" width="512" caption="Call graph of connect four game graph creation program" url="../images/2012/11/call-graph2.png" alt="Call graph of connect four game graph creation program" title="Call graph of connect four game graph creation program" height="601" class="size-full wp-image-49691" %}
+{% caption align="aligncenter" width="512" caption="Call graph of connect four game graph creation program" url="../images/2012/11/call-graph2.png" alt="Call graph of connect four game graph creation program"  height="601" class="size-full wp-image-49691" %}

 Just take a look at it by yourself.
 You will see much more than I could tell you now.